 - Apply online for a temporary account.
 You can immediately search the SWAN catalog to place up to three holds and access online resources.
 Then, within 14 days, bring your photo ID and proof of residency to complete the process at any library location.

-- Apply in person.
-Bring your drivers’ license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail, to any library location .
+- Apply in person at any library location Bring your drivers’ license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail.

-- Yes!
-Oak Park-based business and non-profit organizations just need to show a lease or tax bill, a photo ID and share information on the person responsible for any fines or lost materials.
+- Can an Oak Park-based business and non-profit get a card?
+Yes!
+Oak Park-based business and non-profit organizations can show a lease or tax bill, a photo ID and share information on the person responsible for any fines or lost materials.

 - To log in, you need your library card number and your personal identification number (PIN).
 Very often your PIN is initially set up to be the last four digits of your phone number.
 More about PINs .

 - Log in now to your Oak Park Public Library account through the secure SWAN catalog to search and request titles, pay fines, renew items, check holds and more.